 Wildlife on the Bow Valley Parkway

 You’re bound to see some Canadian Rockies wildlife while driving on the Bow Valley Parkway.
 The most common animals you will see are Bighorn sheep, deer, and elk.
-If you’re visiting in the winter you stand a good chance at seeing a bear, I’ve seen a few while cycling the Bow Valley Parkway before.
+If you’re visiting in the summer, you stand a good chance at seeing a bear; I’ve seen a few while cycling the Bow Valley Parkway before.

 Tips for Driving the Bow Valley Parkway in the Winter

 The Bow Valley Parkway is plowed in the winter, but conditions are worse than on the Trans-Canada.
 Read more about renting a car in Banff in the winter here.

-Places to Eat on the Bow Valley Parkway
+Where to Eat on the Bow Valley Parkway

 Like most of Banff National Park, there aren’t very many places to eat outside of town.
 So come prepared with snacks for your epic road trip.
 There are a few stops you can make on the Bow Valley Parkway, noted below.
-If you miss these stops there are a few cafes in the Lake Louise Village, and then obviously in Downtown Banff.
+If you miss these stops there are a few cafes in the Lake Louise Village, and obviously in Downtown Banff.

-Places to Stay on the Bow Valley Parkway
+Where to Stay on the Bow Valley Parkway

 - Johnston Canyon Resort